 As you can see, there are several ways of utilizing monster bands that go beyond peloton classes.

-There are several types of resistance bands and due to low impact and safety, the peloton classes use mainly the classic bands with the grip and handlebar.
+- There are several types of resistance bands and due to low impact and safety, the peloton classes use mainly the classic bands with the grip and handlebar.

-I like to travel with my bands because they don’t really feel the weight, but it’s always good to have an access to the gym tool when everything else is unavailable.
+- I like to travel with my bands because they don’t really feel the weight, but it’s always good to have an access to the gym tool when everything else is unavailable.